asmild/copilot-metrics-exporter/README.md

 export PORT=9888
 ```

-and run the executable file `copilot-exporter` or `go run ./cmd/copilot-exporter/main.go`
+and run the executable file `copilot-metrics-exporter` or `go run ./cmd/copilot-exporter/main.go`

 ### Metrics
 Available metrics are: